 Mass Notification System

-In the case of an emergency at the college, notification to the student body and or faculty and staff will be made through the New York Alert (SUNY Alert) system which utilizes a variety of notification avenues to notify students, faculty and staff as to the nature of the emergency, action to be taken and operational status of the college.
-The New York / SUNY Alert system is an All-Hazard Alert and Notification system that the college, along with other SUNY institutions, utilizes to notify students, faculty and staff at contact points supplied by the college community member.
+In the case of an emergency at the institution, notification to the student body and or faculty and staff will be made through the New York Alert (SUNY Alert) system which utilizes a variety of notification avenues to notify students, faculty and staff as to the nature of the emergency, action to be taken and operational status of the campus.
+SUNY Old Westbury employs the SUNYOW Alert system (using RAVE Alert) to notify students, faculty and staff at contact points supplied by the members of its campus community.
 These emergencies may include bomb threat, fire, hazardous materials, medical emergencies, personal safety, suspicious packages, sudden weather conditions or mechanical related issues.
 The system utilizes hard wire, FAX, cell phone, text and voice mail to make notification to those enrolled in the system.
-The college highly recommends that all students and staff enroll in the SUNY New York Alert System and will make notifications to the community as to the process by which that community member may be included in this system.
+The University highly recommends that all students and staff enroll in SUNYOW Alert and will make notifications to the community as to the process by which that community member may be included in this system.

-All members of the College community should familiarize themselves with the College Emergency Action Plan which is located on the SUNY Old Westbury website and can be accessed as follows: Go to the college web site at www.oldwestbury.edu, click on Emergency Preparedness at bottom left of the screen, then click on Emergency Response Plan at the bottom center of the screen.
+All members of the campus community should familiarize themselves with the Emergency Action Plan which is located on the SUNY Old Westbury website and can be accessed as follows: Go to the campus web site at www.oldwestbury.edu, click on Emergency Preparedness at bottom left of the screen, then click on Emergency Response Plan at the bottom center of the screen.
 It is important that all students and staff review this plan and understand its implications.